hanydesoki/Street-Fighter-6-History-Matches/README.md

 - In the main page scroll down to see the paging section and clear the network log (Ctrl + L) to make it easier for the next step.

-- Go to another page: A request named 'battlelog.json?page=...' should appear.
+- Click to another page: A request named 'battlelog.json?page=...' should appear.
   Click on it to open the header informations.

 - In the 'Request Headers' section, copy the whole Cookie value and paste it